spiraldb/vortex/README.md

 Vortex explicitly separates logical types from physical encodings, distinguishing it from Arrow.
 This allows Vortex to model more complex arrays while still exposing a logical interface.
 For example, Vortex can model a UTF8 `ChunkedArray` where the first chunk is run-length encoded and the second chunk is dictionary encoded.
-In Arrow, `RunLengthArray` and `DictionaryArray` are separate logical types, and so cannot be combined in this way.
+In Arrow, `RunLengthArray` and `DictionaryArray` are separate incompatible types, and so cannot be combined in this way.

 ## Contributing

-While we hope to turn Vortex into a community project, its rapid rate of change makes taking contributions without prior discussion infeasible.
+While we hope to turn Vortex into a community project, its current rapid rate of change makes taking contributions without prior discussion infeasible.
 If you are interested in contributing, please open an issue to discuss your ideas.

 ## License